 Find the Pokeballs

 If you’re into Pokemon Go, it’s kind of like going on a hunt for Pokeballs to fill up your stash.
 Or you can describe it as an Easter egg hunt…hide Pokeballs in the yard and have the kids go hunt for them.
-Have a good idea of how many you start with–a year later we’re still finding Pokeballs in the yard!
+Have a good idea of how many you start with–four years later we’re still finding Pokeballs in the yard!

 Make the Pokeballs by coloring half a ping pong (buy it here) or practice plastic golf ball (buy it here) red and ring them around the center with a black magic marker.
 These don’t have to be perfectly perfect, the kids just have to get the idea.
 Sadly, the children played this game while I was cooking pizzas so I didn’t get a photo of this activity.